45258E9F/CIntFix/README.md

 SPEC 2000 benchmark is a commerical benchmark.

-The reference result (updated on Aug.
-2016) is [here](https://github.com/45258E9F/CIntFix/releases/download/Experiment/Experiment_Data.ods).
+The reference result is [here](https://github.com/45258E9F/CIntFix/releases/download/Data/Experiment_Data.ods).

-The detailed data of the investigation on real-world integer errors from CVE database is available [here](https://github.com/45258E9F/CIntFix/releases/download/CVE/statistics.xlsx).
+The detailed data of the investigation on real-world integer errors from CVE database is available [here](https://github.com/45258E9F/CIntFix/releases/download/Data/statistics.xlsx).